javier-lopez/javier.io/blog/en/_posts/2014-02-21-unstressed-object-pronouns-in-spanish.md

 Lucas *le* compra una sandía
 </pre>

-## Exercises: Replace the indirect object in the following sentences with the appropriate pronoun:
+## Exercises: Replace the indirect object in the following sentences with the appropriate pronoun

 > Tomorrow I'll give the money to Eduardo / Mañana entregaré el dinero a Eduardo

 > I bought a gift for you / Compré un regalo para ti

 > The donations will be given back to the contributers this year | Los donativos de este año serán devueltos a los contribuyentes

 Both can be replaced at the same time, the direct and the indirect objects, however when doing it, a new rule applies, whenever a 'lo' and 'le' gets together, the second one must be replaced with 'se' (indirect object).